-5 of the most recent daring jail breaks
+6 of the most recent daring jailbreaks

-From "El Chapo's" second notorious escape from a Mexican prison to Alabama inmates' creative use of peanut butter to trick a guard into opening a jail door, some recent real-life prison breaks have been so daring they rival fictional escapes such as in the film "The Shawshank Redemption."
+From Joaquin "El Chapo" Guzman’s second notorious escape from a Mexican prison to Alabama inmates' creative use of peanut butter to trick a guard into opening a jail door, some recent real-life prison breaks have been so daring they rival fictional escapes such as the one in the 1994 film "The Shawshank Redemption."

-Here's a look back at five of the most recent daring jail breaks:
+Here's a look back at six of the most recent daring jailbreaks:

 Two convicted killers break out of a New York prison